JuliaLang/julia/CONTRIBUTING.md

 * Learn to use [git](http://git-scm.com), the version control system used by GitHub and the Julia project.
 Try a tutorial such as the one [provided by GitHub](http://try.GitHub.io/levels/1/challenges/1).

-* Review discussions on the [dev mailing list](https://groups.google.com/forum/?fromgroups#!forum/julia-dev).
+* Review discussions on the [Julia Discourse forum](https://discourse.julialang.org/).

 * For more detailed tips, read the [submission guide](https://github.com/JuliaLang/julia/blob/master/CONTRIBUTING.md#submitting-contributions) below.